Whon1980-DL/shut-the-box-game/README.md

 ## Acknowledgements

- * My mentor Mitko Bachvarov provided helpful feedback and a link to the Flexbox guide.
+ * My mentor Mitko Bachvarov provided helpful feedback and guided through certain step of debugging process.
  * Slack community for encouragement and information.
- * My wife who had looked after me and the children while I was completing the project.
- * My two sons who has been very supporting and encouraging.
+ * My wife and my sons for trying the applicaiton several times and gave feedback on what need improving and what extra feature should be added.